bernardomoraes/url-shortener/documentation/most-used/use-case.md

-# Top 100 used URL's
+# Top 100 used URLs

 > ## Data
 * None

 > ## Primary Flux
 1. Receive a request
-2. Return the top 100 most used URL's
+2. Return the top 100 most used URLs